Annual pass FAQs

 As an Aboriginal person, am I exempt from the park entry fee?

-Please contact the relevant park office directly so that the relevant person can assist you with your exemption request.
+This exemption doesn't apply state-wide, and is limited to parks that fall within each group's traditional lands.
+Please contact the relevant park office directly so that the designated NPWS staff can help you with your exemption request.
 Park office contact information can be found on each park's webpage.

 Can I renew my annual pass online?

 If you’ve previously purchased an annual pass and have received a renewal notice, you can renew your pass online.